An Introduction to Sonoma County AVAs

 Los Carneros AVA

 Situated at the southern end of Sonoma Valley straddling the Napa-Sonoma county line, the cool Carneros AVA is the first California wine region to be defined by climate rather than political boundaries.
-What makes this area unique is its close proximity to both the Pacific and the San Pablo Bay, allowing fog and wind to reach the grapes.
-Most influential to Caneros’ microclimate is the Petaluma Wind Gap, which brings in a constant flow of cooling air, offsetting the warmth from the sun.
-Here, pinot noir and chardonnay dominate the plantings, and the resulting wines are delicate with Burgundian-style characteristics.
+What makes this area unique is its close proximity to the San Pablo Bay, where strong winds and fog create a constant flow of cooling air, offsetting the warmth from the sun.
+Here, Pinot Noir and Chardonnay dominate the plantings, and the resulting wines are delicate with Burgundian-style characteristics.
 Given the cool conditions, it’s also a spectacular site for producing sparkling wine.

 Moon Mountain AVA